 If you’re planning to visit Northern Blossom Flower Farm in Atok, use this travel guide to help you plan your itinerary.

 Northern Blossom Flower Farm in Atok

 Northern Blossom flower farm in Atok, Benguet is a two-hectare wide plantation.
 It is owned by Mellany Ganayan and her husband.
 Together, they both manage the farm and a flower shop business in Dimasalang, Metro Manila.

-To get in, you have to pay a fee:
+To get in, you have to pay the Northern Blossom Flower Farm entrance fee:

 There were flowers outside freshly picked ready for anyone to buy.

 We were assigned a guide to tour us around the farm.
 I was pretty impressed, as we went from flower to flower, our guide filled us in with a lot of information.